microsoft/ApplicationInsights-Xamarin/README.md

 ## <a name="8"></a>8.
 Exception Handling (Crashes)

 The Application Insights Xamarin SDK enables crash reporting **per default**.
-Unhandled exceptions from managed (C# code) & unmanaged code (Java / native library) will be sent to the server as soon as possible: On Android this mighthappen even before the app crashes.
-For iOS builds unhandled exceptions will be reported right after the next app start.
+Unhandled exceptions from managed (C# code) & unmanaged code (Java / native library) will be sent to the server as soon as possible.
+For both Android and iOS builds, unhandled exceptions will be reported right after the next app start.

 This feature can be disabled as follows: